 Northwest New Mexico

 The Anasazi were nomadic hunter-gatherers spread over a large area.
-By 700 AD they started to collect in settled neighborhoods, of which Chaco Canyon is the grandest example.
+By 700 AD they started to explore and collect in settled neighborhoods, of which Chaco Canyon is the grandest example.
 Extensive building and construction took place throughout Chaco Canyon from 900 to 1100 AD, leading to the construction of several advanced Great House complexes.
-Pueblo Bonito (implying “pretty town” in Spanish; the initial Anasazi name being unidentified) had more than sex hundred spaces or rooms, many 2 and three-story structures, numerous ritualistic structures called kivas, and an estimated population between 800 and 1,200 individuals.
+Pueblo Bonito (implying “pretty town” in Spanish; the initial Anasazi name being unidentified) had more than six hundred spaces or rooms, many 2 and three-story structures, numerous ritualistic structures called kivas, and an estimated population between 800 and 1,200 individuals.

 The Chaco Road Network